TriCo Bancshares (TCBK)

 10. Return on Equity

-Over the last five years, TriCo Bancshares has averaged an ROE of 10.9%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This is a bright spot for TriCo Bancshares.
+Over the last five years, TriCo Bancshares has averaged an ROE of 10.8%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.

-11. Key Takeaways from TriCo Bancshares’s Q3 Results
+11. Key Takeaways from TriCo Bancshares’s Q4 Results

-It was good to see TriCo Bancshares beat analysts’ EPS expectations this quarter.
-We were also happy its tangible book value per share outperformed Wall Street’s estimates.
-Overall, we think this was a solid quarter with some key areas of upside.
-The stock traded up 1.7% to $43.23 immediately following the results.
+It was encouraging to see TriCo Bancshares beat analysts’ net interest income expectations this quarter.
+We were also happy its revenue narrowly outperformed Wall Street’s estimates.
+On the other hand, its EPS slightly beat.
+Overall, this print had some key positives.
+The stock traded up 1.6% to $51.44 immediately after reporting.

 12. Is Now The Time To Buy TriCo Bancshares?

-TriCo Bancshares’s business quality ultimately falls short of our standards.
-To kick things off, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
-And while its TBVPS growth was solid over the last five years, the downside is its net interest income growth was weak over the last five years.
-On top of that, its declining net interest margin shows its loan book is becoming less profitable.
+TriCo Bancshares isn’t a terrible business, but it isn’t one of our picks.
+First off, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
+And while its net interest margin indicates a healthy starting point for the overall profitability of the business, the downside is its estimated sales for the next 12 months are weak.
+On top of that, its net interest income growth was uninspiring over the last five years.

 TriCo Bancshares’s P/B ratio based on the next 12 months is 1.2x.
 This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
 We're pretty confident there are more exciting stocks to buy at the moment.